 - Small, dense particles (Pattern B)

-Pattern B particles deposit more easily inside the blood vessel wall compared to Pattern A particles and, therefore, are more harmful.
-In Type 2 diabetic patients with insulin resistance, there is a predominance of the more harmful Pattern B particles, which again leads to narrowing of the coronary blood vessels.
+In Type 2 diabetic patients with insulin resistance, there is a predominance of the more harmful Pattern B particles.
+Subsequently, there is build up of plaque inside the coronary blood vessels.

 In Type 2 diabetics with insulin resistance, there is a high level of several clotting factors, including fibrinogen levels in the blood, which increases the risk for blood clot formation.
 In addition, these patients also have a decreased ability to break up blood clots.
 This happens due to a high level of a substance known as PAI–1, short for plasminogen activator inhibitor-1.